tcolabs/tcolabs.org/wp-content/plugins/custom-background-changer/readme.txt

 <li> Options for Fade out the bottom edge of your background image</li>
 </ul>

+<a href="http://www.paypal.me/anshulgangrade" rel="nofollow">Donate Me</a>

-If you are having any kind of issue with configuring our plugin.
-In case you face any problem, Contact us on hello@anshullabs.xyz
+If you are having any kind of issue with configuring our plugin or you face any problem, Contact us on hello@anshullabs.xyz

 == Installation ==